Cloud Software Can Boost Collaboration, Competitive Advantage

 The latest study from computing giants IBM revealed that there are substantially more benefits than mere cost savings for businesses that take up cloud software.

-According to the IBM Center for Applied Insights’ global survey of more than 800 IT and business decision makers, there are marked differences between the range of advantages on offer to organisations that actively lead in the adoption of cloud software, as opposed to those that simply search for cost efficiency.
+According to the IBM Center for Applied Insights’ global survey of more than 800 IT and business decision makers, there are marked differences between the range of advantages on offer to organizations that actively lead in the adoption of cloud software, as opposed to those that simply search for cost efficiency.

 While roughly half of the businesses that use Software-as-a-Service (or SaaS, a catch-all term for cloud-based software) enjoy improved cost savings and a competitive advantage, “leading enterprises” can explore another level of benefits.
 These include more effective collaboration, improved customer experiences and greater innovation.